skeeto/skeeto.github.com/_posts/2013-03-27-JavaScript-Fantasy-Name-Generator.markdown

 performance.
 It's literally *millions* of times slower than this new JavaScript implementation.

-The second implementation I did in Emacs Lisp.
+The [second implementation][lisp] I did in Emacs Lisp.
 I didn't actually write a parser.
 Instead, an s-expression is walked and interpreted for each name generation.
 Much faster, but I missed having the template syntax.

 The JavaScript implementation has a template *compiler*.
 There are five primitive name generator prototypes -- including strings